manminusone/20x2chi-slides/README.md

 This slide has three layers.
 The first one is of class **bkg** which auto-sizes an image within the layer to be the full browser width/height.
 The second & third layer are of class **gridded** which imposes a 5-by-5 CSS grid structure on the layer.
 Within the gridded layer you include a `<span>` with an appropriate class to take advantage of the grid (see table of classes below).

 Note that each layer is displayed with a pause afterward, to allow the viewer to read each layer's contents before the next one shows up.
-If you were to put all of the spans in a single layer, it would work, but everything would show up at once.
-So that's the thinking behind putting each thing in its own layer.
+If you were to put all of the spans in a single layer, it would display properly, but everything would show up at once.
+So remember that the program pauses between layers, rather than between spans or paragraphs.

 ### Grid classes